A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 or just things you should know!

 • I like to deliver quality vs. quantity but also want you to receive as many great photos of your session or wedding as you can.
 Part of my role is curating a collection of photographs into a gallery that tells the story of your wedding or session and doesn’t inundate you with dozens of photos that look exactly the same.
-That said, I will never withhold great photos and often galleries for a full wedding day are 1000+.

-• RAW files are large, you have to have Photoshop or Lightroom to edit them, and they are unedited.
+I do not offer raw files as a part of what you receive.
+RAW files are large, you have to have Photoshop or Lightroom to edit them, and they are unedited.
 I do not deliver RAW files as a part of what you receive with your photo session or wedding.
 Part of what you’re getting with hiring a photographer is their editing capabilities and style, which truly makes the photos what they are!

 • Yes!
 Helping you select the physical way your photos will be displayed in your home and given as gifts is what I’m here to help with after we have your photographs ready to print.